-Such are the kinds of serious problems that may ferment beneath the 'trivial'.
-Clearly, the human skills that are required to identify and guide such nascent problems are different from those demanded by curative treatments.
+Such are the kinds of serious problems that may hide and ferment beneath the 'trivial'.
+Clearly, the subtle human skills that are required to identify and guide such nascent problems are different from those demanded by curative treatments.
 The importance of this distinction was much better recognised, say, forty years ago.
-Then, the kind of pastoral healthcare enacted by Dr F with Ali had been recently explored, crystallised and galvanised by the work of Michael Balint.
-For two decades these interests and skills burgeoned to raise the recruitment in General Practice, until the 1980s.
+Then, the kind of pastoral healthcare enacted by Dr F with Ali - our better 'family doctoring' - had been recently explored, crystallised and galvanised by the work of Michael Balint.
+For two decades these interests and skills burgeoned to raise the morale and recruitment in General Practice, until the 1980s.

-But since then this kind of care has become increasingly unfeasible because it must have roots in ready access to personal continuity of care from doctors who have the head-space and heart-space to provide this.
-Generally this means vocationally-minded practitioners working in smaller units with good staff stability.8 Yet the 4Cs, REMIC and Gigantism all pull our culture in another direction.
+But since then this kind of care has become increasingly unfeasible.
+Why?
+Because such care must have roots in ready access to personal continuity from the kind of doctors who have the head-space, the heart-space and the administrative support to provide this.
+Generally this means vocationallyminded practitioners working in smaller units with good staff stability.
+Yet the 4Cs, REMIC and Gigantism all pull our culture in another direction.
 Our reforms have rendered such care almost extinct.

-So pastoral healthcare perishes; doctors' morale plummets; mental health services buckle as pundits talk of 'prevention'.
+So pastoral healthcare perishes; doctors' morale plummets; mental health services buckle as pundits talk of 'prevention' and 'integrated services'.

-12. Transformation?
+13. Transformation?
 Hm.
 What about evolution?

-I want linger briefly over your word 'transformation'.
-It is used several times in your report to connote something bold and undeniably good.
+The word 'transformation' is used several times by the King's Fund report, presumably to connote something bold and undeniably good.

-But I am nervous: I have heard it used repeatedly by politicians and senior executives for three decades.
-Each reform is heralded by a phalanx of similar hypnotic-rhetorical words and slogans vaunting a new regime: among these transformation is a key word - this time it will be different - is the metamessage.
+But we should be nervous: we have often heard this word from politicians and senior executives over three decades of successive reconfigurations.
+Each reform is heralded by a phalanx of similar hypnotic-rhetorical words and slogans vaunting a new and better regime: among these transformation is a key word - this time it will be different is the metamessage.

-Well, I suppose, it was a bit different each time, but rarely in the way wanted and planned.
-The Health and Social Care Act (2012) is an egregious example.
-Historical parallels are many, usually depressing, often chilling.

-The parliamentary mandate for the formation of the NHS in 1948 was a rare and true transformation in a sense that you (I think) now intend: an initiative of blessed boldness that few now dispute.
-Recent reforms - other kinds of transformations - have had very different yields.
+Well it was a bit different each time, but rarely in the way wanted and planned.
+The Health and Social Care Act (2012) is an egregious, currently wounding example.
+Precedents for radical, even revolutionary, zealous transformations show us a familiar historical pattern that is often depressing, sometimes chilling.
+Yet the parliamentary mandate for the formation of the NHS in 1948 was a rare, wise and true transformation: an initiative of blessed boldness that few now dispute.
+Recent reforms - other kinds of transformations - have clearly had very different yields.

-In my first two decades working in the NHS (say 1969-1989) I saw improvements of a more gentle, stable and sustainable kind.
-This was a relatively uncorporatised world before such hierarchies, inspections and markets (the triad of your report's subtitle).
+Now-retiring NHS doctors saw previous improvements of a more gentle, stable and sustainable kind.
+They describe a relatively uncorporatised world before such hierarchies, inspections and markets (the triad of the King's Fund report's subtitle).
 Innate capacities and vocations were recognised, gently encouraged, guided ... and (mostly) trusted.